-Dr. Gray is an interdisciplinary, intersectional, digital media scholar and digital herstorian whose areas of research include identity, performance and online environments, embodied deviance, cultural production, video games, and Black Cyberfeminism.
+Dr. Kishonna L. Gray (@kishonnagray) is an Associate Professor in Writing, Rhetoric, Digital Studies at the University of Kentucky.
+She is an interdisciplinary, intersectional, digital media scholar whose areas of research include identity, performance and online environments, embodied deviance, cultural production, video games, and Black Cyberfeminism.

 - Gray, K. L. (2020).
 Black gamers’ resistance.
 In L. K. Lopez (Ed.), Race and media: Critical approaches (pp. 241-251).
 New York University Press.

 - Gray, K. L. (2020).
 Intersectional tech: Black users in digital gaming.
 LSU Press.

 - Gray, K. L. (2019).
 Racializing space.
 Gendering place: Black feminism, ethnography, and methodological challenges online and IRL.
 In K. Smets, K. Leurs, M. Georgiou, S. Witteborn, & R. Gajjala (Eds.), The SAGE handbook of media and migration.
 London: SAGE Publications Ltd.